DuronioLab/Crain_GnD_2024/README.md

 ### Calculate H4K20me1 peak gene overlap
 #### Required files
 ##### H4K20me1.vs.no_primary.peaks.bed (GSE268819)
+This is the peak file generated in the previous section and is available to download directly from GEO.
 ##### H4K20me1_genes.R
 #### Run code
 This code uses bedtools to determine overlap of H4K20me1 peaks with genes.
-H4K20me1_genes.R is used to construct the protein_genes_r6.55.bed file and to create non-overlapping gene bins for each category.
+H4K20me1_genes.R is used to construct the protein_genes_r6.55.bed and nok20me1.bed files and to create non-overlapping gene bins for each category.
 ```
 bedtools intersect -a protein_genes_r6.55.bed -b H4K20me1.vs.no_primary.peaks.bed | sort -u -k4,4 > k20me1_genes_anyOverlap.bed
 bedtools intersect -a protein_genes_r6.55.bed -b H4K20me1.vs.no_primary.peaks.bed -f 0.1 | sort -u -k4,4 > k20me1_genes_0.1.bed